Identification

 Concerns about the identification of trafficked persons and the need for more proactive detection of victims of trafficking among asylum seekers and migrants in an irregular situation have been highlighted by relevant international organisations, such as the Council of Europe Special Representative on Migration and Refugees,[20] and the Council of Europe Group of Experts on Action against Trafficking in Human Beings (GRETA).[21]
 They also stressed the need of providing the staff working in CETI with training on the identification of victims of trafficking in human beings and their rights.

-Since the start of 2017, the OAR started considering Nigerian women as being part of a “particular social group” according to refugee law, and as such as possible beneficiaries of international protection due to individual persecution suffered as connected to trafficking.
+Since the start of 2017, the OAR started considering Nigerian women as part of a “particular social group” according to refugee law, and as such as possible beneficiaries of international protection due to individual persecution suffered as connected to trafficking.
 This continues to be positively observed since then; the OAR also granted asylum to a Colombian man victim of trafficking in 2021.
-No relevant cases were reported in 2022.
+There were also cases, in the past years, in which refugee status was granted to persons trafficked for the purpose of labour exploitation.

-In April 2021, the Government launched a public consultation for the adoption of a law on trafficking, focusing on the sexual exploitation of women and girls.[19]
-In 2022 the Government, through the Minister of Justice, designed and approved a proposal for a comprehensive law to address trafficking in all its forms and in relation to all victims.
-The proposal is following the parliamentary procedure for its approval at the time of writing of this report.[20]
+In April 2021, the Government launched a public consultation for the adoption of a law on trafficking, focusing on the sexual exploitation of women and girls.[22]
+In 2022 the Government, through the Minister of Justice, designed and approved a proposal for a comprehensive law to address trafficking in all its forms and in relation to all victims.[23]
+Due to the general elections held in 2023 and the negotiations to form a new Government, the proposal was not adopted.
+In March 2024, the Council of Ministers adopted a new comprehensive law proposal.[24]

 In December 2021, the Minister of Interior adopted the National Strategic Plan on Trafficking in Human Beings and Exploitation for the period 2021-2023, aimed at guaranteeing adequate protection and assistance to all victims of trafficking and exploitation.[25]
 The Plan makes reference to the Asylum Act, specifically for what concerns the differential treatment foreseen by Article 46 for certain groups – among which trafficking victims – in the asylum procedure.
 Additionally, the plan addresses the topic of international protection needs as regards certain trafficked persons.